jjerphan/swift/swift_minimal_repl/README.md

 - Check LLDB library compatibility
 - Ensure proper linking with all required libraries
 - Verify Swift runtime is available at runtime

+## LLDB Configuration

+This project is configured to use your built LLDB with Swift support at:
+`/home/jjerphan/dev/build/Ninja-RelWithDebInfoAssert/lldb-linux-x86_64`

+The configuration includes:
+- Full Swift language runtime support
+- Swift syntax parsing and compilation
+- Swift type system integration
+- Swift debugging and inspection capabilities
+- All necessary LLDB plugins for Swift development

 ## Contributing